cgaynor91/John-Gaynor-Construction/README.md

 The website itself has a responsive fixed top navbar displaying four visible links, the last link has a dropdown feature displaying a further five links ergo the website itself is a 9 page website.
 This is navigation bar is displayed on all 9 pages.

+Across all pages (excluding home) I have implemented a breadcrumb that will enable the user to go back to the home page.

 ### Home Page

 There is carousel displaying images of work completed by the company, this greets the user when they first visit the page.